15 On the road and off it.

 ‘How to prove this place is necessary?’
 I asked.
 ‘Maybe a statue of the signatories to The Declaration Of Independence could be built here.
 Ho might still go along with it.’

 Then there’s the politicians.
+They’re all jelly and no toast.
 These are coon-ass jagoffs who’ve never faced combat or anything in their life — or really had a tough day — and they’re like, ‘Bring it on,’ I love that.
 They’re like, ‘Yah got a problem?
 Bring it on.
 Over there.
 In South East Asia .
 Where the troops are.’

 ‘Men like you fight and die on the orders of such tinhorns.
 Without men like you the stars on their shoulders are nothing but part of a costume.’

 ‘That’s too true.
 They believe what they wanna believe.
 These pussies don’t take our analytic assessments seriously.
 With all their cocktail courage and dinner table heroism, they’ve an appetite for action-from others.
-They never lay their own ass on the line.’
+They never lay their own candy asses on the line.’

 ‘Let’s go fishing’ said the angler to the worm,’ I said, hoping he would draw the logical conclusion from what he was saying.
 He didn’t.